 Having grown up as a military brat, I don't have a history of place, but places are my history.
 When I started using impressions of manhole covers in my ceramic work, I recognized these covers as the 'where' in our lives.
-They reveal the wear and tear of time and people - the travel of feet, pets, strollers as well as debris from man and nature.
+These utility covers reveal the wear and tear of time and people.
 Some are simple; others are complex.
 The design is deep and allows for excellent texture in a finished piece.

 I've been pursuing my love of ceramics for over 20 years.
 A 2015 work sabbatical gave me time to dig into my ceramic work; now I carve out time while enjoying my career as a Northern Virginia Realtor.
 I make impressions directly on the utility cover to create a master mold that is used to create trays, vases, and tiles.
 My finished pieces allow for familiarity, conversation and functional use.

 I am a studio member at Lee Arts Center in Arlington, Virginia.
 My clay body is stoneware and I fire to cone 5/6 in an electric kiln.